Fred VanVleet: Senior year

 VanVleet was a selection to the 20-man Bob Cousy Award preseason watchlist, and the 30-man Lute Olson Award preseason watchlist.
-He was a second team selection to the Sporting News, Sports Illustrated and Athlon Sports preseason All-American teams.
-He was a third team selection to the CBS Sports, USA Today and NBC Sports preseason All-American teams.
+He was a second-team selection to the Sporting News, Sports Illustrated and Athlon Sports preseason All-American teams.
+VanVleet was a third-team selection to the CBS Sports, USA Today and NBC Sports preseason All-American teams.
 Lindy's Sports did not name an All-America team, but did rank all college basketball players by position and presented a top 25 list at each position.
-It included VanVleet as its second best point guard.
-In preseason top 100 player rankings, VanVleet was ranked 14 by ESPN and 17 by NBC Sports.
-He made the initial 50-man John R. Wooden Award watch list on November 17.
-On December 2, VanVleet earned recognition on the 50-man Naismith College Player of the Year watchlist and 33-man Robertson Trophy watchlists.
+It included VanVleet as its second-best point guard.
+In preseason top 100 player rankings, he was ranked 14th by ESPN and 17th by NBC Sports.
+VanVleet made the initial 50-man John R. Wooden Award watch list on November 17.
+On December 2, he earned recognition on the 50-man Naismith College Player of the Year watchlist and 33-man Robertson Trophy watchlists.